What is the Romanov Family Association?

 The two living dynasts of the Imperial House, Grand Duchess Maria and Grand Duke George, are not members of the Romanov Family Association.
 None of the current members of the Romanov Family Association are members of the Imperial House.
 All the current Romanov Family Association members are non-dynasts descended from the numerous non-dynastic marriages contracted after the Revolution of 1917 by various male dynasts.
 The Romanov Family Association also has several honorary or associate members.

-Currently, Prince Michael Ilyinsky is vice-president of the Romanoff Family Association.
-He was elected in 2013, to fulfill the term of the deceased Prince Michael Andreievich.
+Currently, Olga Andreievna Romanoff serves as president of the Romanoff Family Association.
+She was elected in 2017.
 The Romanov Family Association does not represent or speak for the Imperial House.